imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 ![](/media/Diadem Hippocampal CA3 Interneuron-6.png "Diadem_Hippocampal_CA3_Interneuron-6.png")

-And then I would save this file as a TIFF stack (with {% include bc content='Save As | Tiff...'%}) so that you don't have to go through these steps again.
+And then I would save this file as a TIFF stack (with {% include bc path='Save As | Tiff...'%}) so that you don't have to go through these steps again.
 That will need about 2GB of disk space, and will only work if your filesystem supports single files of that size.

-If you now start {% include bc content='Plugins | Segmentation | Simple Neurite Tracer'%} with its default options you should (eventually!) see something like the following:
+If you now start {% include bc path='Plugins | Segmentation | Simple Neurite Tracer'%} with its default options you should (eventually!) see something like the following:

 <img src="/media/Diadem Hippocampal CA3 Interneuron-7.png" width="750"/>